drewpotter/drewpotter/README.md

 I am currently detained at the “Nazi” Health Service Hollybank, Havant facility despite having no actual diseases.
 I am being forcibly moved to Elmleigh Hospital, Havant.

 Update: I am today 20241105 being moved to The Priory Hospital in Dorking and I do not know what to expect.
+I did some research and it looks like it is NHS funded.

 ![Clan Gordon](Clan-Gordon-Wreaking-Havoc-Since-The-Middle-Ages.jpg)
 ![Ancestors](Military-DNA.png)